codewitch-honey-crisis/gfx_demo/README.md

 #### Ruminating on Rectangles

 We've been using rectangles above a lot.
 As I've said, you have signed and unsigned rectangles, but you can convert between them with a cast.
 They also have an arsenal of manipulation methods on them.
 While rectangles themselves are mutable, these functions do not modify the rectangle, but rather they return a new rectangle, so for example, if you `offset()` a rectangle, a new rectangle is returned from the function.
+That said, there are `XXXX_inplace()` counterparts for some of these that modify the existing rectangle.

 Some functions that take a destination rectangle will use it as a hint about the orientation of what it is going to draw. `draw::arc<>()` is one such method. `draw::bitmap<>()` is another.
 You can use the `flip_XXXX()` methods to change the orientation of a rectangle, and the `orientation()` accessor to retrieve the orientation as flags.
 Most drawing operations - even lines and ellipses - use rectangles as their input parameters due to their flexibility.
 Get used to using them, as there's a lot of functionality packed into that two coordinate structure.